-Unlock these perks by contacting Katherine to book your trip.
+Unlock perks by contacting Katherine to book your trip.

 Enjoy the beaches

-There are three beaches in San Sebastian: Ondarreta, La Concha and Zurriola.
+There are three beaches in San Sebastian: Ondarreta Beach, La Concha and Zurriola Beach.
 Ondarreta Beach is to the west of San Sebastian and is surrounded by two mountains.
 It has the Monte Igueldo that you can go up for incredible views of the city.
 (You can also take the funicular up.)
 Rent a "toldo" for a beach day on Ondarreta Beach.
 These are little tents for rent on the beach.
 Go early in the morning and you can rent them for the day.
 You can leave it and you can come back anytime you want to.

 El Camino de Santiago